Mongolic languages: Pre-Proto-Mongolic

 Pre-Proto-Mongolic is the name for the stage of Mongolic that precedes Proto-Mongolic.
 Proto-Mongolic can be clearly identified chronologically with the language spoken by the Mongols during Genghis Khan's early expansion in the 1200-1210s.
 Pre-Proto-Mongolic, by contrast, is a continuum that stretches back indefinitely in time.
 It is divided into Early Pre-Proto-Mongolic and Late Pre-Proto-Mongolic.

 Late Pre-Proto-Mongolic refers to the Mongolic spoken a few centuries before Proto-Mongolic by the Mongols and neighboring tribes like the Merkits and Keraits.
 Certain archaic words and features in Written Mongolian go back past Proto-Mongolic to Late Pre-Proto-Mongolic (Janhunen 2006).

+Juha Janhunen argues that Mongolic languages originated in Western Manchuria, and split early on from the Para-Mongolic languages such as Khitan and Tabgach when Mongolic speakers (likely the Shiwei recorded in historical annals) spread from their original homeland in the West Liao River basin to Northwestern Manchuria, near the historically-attested Mongol homeland.
+Furthermore, Altaic peoples were found to have primary Ancient Northeast Asian (ANA) Neolithic ancestry from the Amur region, supporting a theory of their origins from the Amur and surrounding regions.

 Relationship with Turkic

 Pre-Proto-Mongolic has borrowed various words from Turkic languages.

 In the case of Early Pre-Proto-Mongolic, certain loanwords in the Mongolic languages point to early contact with Oghur (Pre-Proto-Bulgaric) Turkic, also known as r-Turkic.
 These loanwords precede Common Turkic (z-Turkic) loanwords and include: